cepalle/corewar/README.md

 #### Labels:

-Labels start with a letter, followed by any number of alphanumeric characters plus the underscore.
+Labels are composed by any number of alphanumeric characters plus the underscore.
 ```
 label_ref_direct ::= : % label_ref_indirect
 label_ref_indirect ::= : letter { letter | digit | _ }